Oil falls on surging virus cases and U.S.-China tensions

 “Adding to the pressure on oil prices is the potential Iranian increase to production in three months.
 Iran is optimistic the U.S. will ease restrictions if they return back to the 2015 nuclear deal,” said Edward Moya, senior market analyst at OANDA.

-Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Jessica Jaganathan in Singapore; Editing by David Goodman
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Jessica Jaganathan in Singapore, Editing by David Goodman and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.